Tando Velaphi: Wellington Phoenix (2018)

 After limited appearances at Shonan Bellmare, Velaphi returned to the A-League, signing a deal with Wellington Phoenix until the end of the 2017-2018 season.
 On his debut he saved a penalty from Diego Castro.

 Return to Perth Glory (2018–2021)

 In July 2018, Velaphi re-joined Perth Glory on a one-year contract, expected to create competition with Liam Reddy and Nick Feely for the number one goalkeeper position.
 Velaphi was released from the Glory at the end of the 2019–20 A-League.

-Two months later he returned to Perth having signed a 1 year contract on 10 November 2020, the same day the side released Daniel Margush to move to the Western Sydney Wanderers FC.
+Two months later he returned to Perth having signed a 1-year contract on 10 November 2020, the same day the side released Daniel Margush to move to the Western Sydney Wanderers FC.

-Return to Japan and Joined to Kochi United SC (2022–)
+Return to Japan and Joined to Kochi United SC (2022–2024)

 After spending three years at Perth, he confirmed his departure from Australian football on 11 February 2022, as he was officially announced as a new signing of Kochi United SC.
 It marked his return to Japan after six years spent playing overseas.
+On 9 February 2024, Velaphi announced his retirement from professional football.